route/errgent/README.md

 end
 ```

+## Capistrano

-Since almost all applications use `Sprockets`, the links to stylesheets or js
+Since almost all applications use `Asset Pipeline`, the links to stylesheets,
-files must be represented with digest in their names.
-It's barely possible to do
+js or images must be represented with digest in their names.
+It's barely possible
-locally unless you generate assets locally either.
-That's why `Errgent` ships
+to do locally unless you generate assets locally either.
+That's why `Errgent`
-with `Capistrano` task, in order to do it during deployment.
-Just put this to
-`deploy.rb` or `Capfile` (`~> 2.0` and `~> 3.0` supported):
+ships with `Capistrano` task.
+Just put this to `deploy.rb` or `Capfile` (`~> 2.0`
+and `~> 3.0` supported) and all the pages will be generated after
+`assets:precompile` task on your server during deployment:

 ```ruby
 require 'errgent/capistrano'
 ```

+In other words for development, generate pages locally see how it looks, fix it
+if it needs.
+Then re-generate them on the server, because development version
+isn't workable in production.

 ## License